jdevstatic-tutorials/intro-to-text-based/README.md

 The very nature of the computer was text-based.
 Before the advent of advanced
-screens, all a computer could display were characters and even early games just relied much on that.
+screens, all a computer could display were characters through static pixels and even early games just relied much on that.

 Remember that computers will consume purely